colinpaicemq/MQTools/README.md

    'ALTERATION_TIME': '13.32.16'
   }
 ```
+Where the mqpcf code has changed the values returned in the message to "ADDRESSMAP" etc.

 This can process messages on from queues such as
 SYSTEM.ADMIN.*.QUEUE and SYSTEM.ADMIN.*.EVENT.
 See the code in the examples directory,